PrasannaPattankar/ES6CodetoEs5/README.md

 npm install @babel/preset-env --save-dev

-To create one file with name .babelrc in the root folder and write the below code
+create one file with name .babelrc in the root folder and write the below code

 ...................................